Full-Stack-93/alx-system_engineering-devops-2/0x01-shell_permissions/README.md

 Task 16: Write a script that changes the owner of the file hello to betty only if it is owned by the user guillaume.
 The file hello will be in the working directory - chown --from=guillaume betty hello

+Task 17: Write a script that will play the StarWars IV episode in the terminal - telnet towel.blinkenlights.nl